 Mr. Wallis has been awarded an honorary life membership by the Air Transport Association of Canada (ATAC).
 He was born in Toronto, Ontario, and holds a Bachelor of Arts from the University of Toronto, a Bachelor of Laws from Osgoode Hall and a Master of Laws from the University of London (England).

 Ms. Koop holds a law degree from the University of Alberta and a Master of Business Administration from McGill University.
 Ms. Koop is certified by the Institute of Corporate Directors with the designation ICD.D.
 She is currently the Managing Director of McGill Centre for the Convergence of Health and Economics (MCCHE) and the International Masters in Practicing Management Program and consults on management and governance issues.
 Previously, she held senior level positions in several companies and organizations, including FONOROLA Inc. and the federal government.
 Ms. Koop is a current board member of Ten Thousand Villages, a fair trade retail organization.
 She has been a director on the board of MCC, an international relief organization and served on the Executive Committee of the Institute of Corporate Directors, Quebec Chapter.

-He was posted to 16 Wing St-Jean as Wing Administration Officer in 1992 and assumed command of 16 Wing and CFB St-Jean on 6 July 1994.
+He was posted to 16 Wing St-Jean as Wing Administration Officer in 1992 and assumed command of 16 Wing and CFB St-Jean on July 6, 1994.
 He proceeded to Haiti on a United Nations mission on March 1, 1995, where he served as Director of the Civil Affairs Bureau until August 1995, when he was posted to 3 Wing Bagotville as Wing Administration Officer.
 In July 1997 and for the next 3 years, he was assigned the duties of Chief of Protocol and Foreign Liaison at the National Defense Headquarters in Ottawa.
-In 2001 Lieutenant Colonel Dufour graduated from the Inter American Defense College in Washington DC.
+In 2001, Lieutenant Colonel Dufour graduated from the Inter American Defense College in Washington DC.
 From there he was appointed as the Canadian Defence Attaché for Central America and the Caribbean at the Canadian Embassy in Mexico.
 He retired in July 2004 after 34 years of service with the CF. In May 2006, he is appointed director of the Bagotville airport and industrial aeronautic development within Promotion Saguenay.